10 French Video Games for Active, Authentic Language Learning

-Having trouble concentrating on that page in your textbook?
+Feeling restless or having trouble concentrating on that page in your French textbook?

 But did you ever think of learning French through video games?